 Maintaining the integrity of subsea pipelines is essential for all oil and gas operators for a variety of reasons.
 This includes but is not limited to; ensuring the safety of offshore operations, limiting the risk of environmental damage, legally complying with strict regulations, and maximising production via operational efficiencies / extending asset life.
 DiscoveryTM, the world’s only field proven subsea CT scanner, is a non-intrusive inspection instrument that enables offshore operators to quickly identify pipeline integrity flaws and obtain accurate wall thickness measurements without stopping or interrupting normal pipeline operations.
-In this blog, we will discuss three reasons why DiscoveryTM is used by operators across the globe to ensure the integrity of their assets.
+In this blog, we will discuss three reasons why DiscoveryTM is used by operators across the globe to ensure the integrity of their assets and learn the ins and outs of subsea pipeline inspection.

 1. Quickly locate and characterise a defect